Protracted Relief and Recovery

 Vital infrastructure such as roads and irrigation systems may need to be completely rebuilt.
 After a flood or a drought, it can take a year before crops grow again.
 After conflict, landmines may prevent farmers from working the land.
 Food assistance can give people breathing space as they set about putting their lives back together again.

-WFP's Protracted Relief and Recovery Operations (PRRO) help sustain disaster-hit communities as they re-establish livelihoods and stablise food security.
+The World Food Programme's (WFP) Protracted Relief and Recovery Operations (PRRO) help sustain disaster-hit communities as they re-establish livelihoods and stablise food security.

 - Food for education and training: WFP supplies food to encourage/support women, teenagers and ex-combatants as they learn new skills.
 The agency also supports the education of children in food insecure communities by providing nutritious meals at school as well as take-home rations for schoolchildren and teachers.